 Memory ballooning with Edera

-This guide provides an overview of how Edera manages memory ballooning, including its default settings, dynamic and static memory allocation modes, and manual adjustment options using the protect
+This guide provides an overview of how Edera manages memory ballooning, including its default settings, dynamic and static memory allocation modes, and manual adjustment options using the protect CLI.
+Whether you’re deploying Kubernetes workloads or specialized environments, this guide will help you optimize memory usage effectively.

 - Default memory settings: Learn about Edera’s default

-memory values and how to override them. - Dynamic mode: Understand how memory is automatically adjusted based on usage.
+maxandtargetmemory values and how to override them. - Dynamic mode: Understand how memory is automatically adjusted based on usage.

 - Static mode: Explore fixed memory allocation for advanced use cases.